joemasilotti/bridge-components/docs/components/button.md

 On iOS, the color of the button will default to your [app's tint color](https://developer.apple.com/documentation/xcode/specifying-your-apps-color-scheme), set via `AccentColor` in Assets.xcassets.
 Override this by adding a new color named `BridgeworkButtonColor`.
 Or set all UI elements provided by this library with a new color named `BridgeworkColor`.

-On Android, ...
+On Android, the color of the button will default to Material's `colorOnSurface`.
+Override this by adding a new color to `colors.xml` named `bridgework_button_color`.
+Or set all UI elements provided by this library with a new color named `bridgework_color`.

-These defaults can be overridden for individual buttons by setting a HEX code for `data-bridge-color` in the HTML.
+These defaults can be overridden (on both platforms) for individual buttons by setting a HEX code for `data-bridge-color` in the HTML.

 ```erb
 <%= link_to "Button", "#", data: {